There were many beautiful houses in Manila…

 The Paterno residence, Calle San Sebastian, Quiapo [ now R. Hidalgo street ].
 According to the privately-circulated Paterno monograph by Mickey and Jean Paterno, it was originally a Zamora y Paterno residence; it devolved to the Paterno family when a Zamora y Paterno heiress married a Paterno scion.
 It is a magnificent example of mid-19th century aristocratic Filipino residential architecture.
+It was inherited by several members of the Paterno de Santa Cruz clan.
 It is still extant although deteriorated with its innumerable tenants.

-The Maximino “Memo” Molo Agustin Paterno residence, Calle Azcarraga [ now Claro M. Recto Avenue ], Santa Cruz.
-It was the residence of the famous “Capitan Memo” Molo Agustin Paterno of Santa Cruz, Manila, who married three times: the first to Valeria Pineda, the second to Valeria’s cousin Carmina Devera Ignacio, and the third to Carmina’s sister, Teodora Devera Ignacio.
-One of Capitan Memo’s sons was the famous “ilustrado” Pedro Alejandro Ignacio Paterno.
-The opulent, late 1800s, European-style interiors of Capitan Memo’s magnificent Santa Cruz residence are immortalized in a series of photographs kept by the descendants.
+The Maximino “Memo” Molo Agustin Paterno residence, no. 453 Calle P Gomez corner no. 73 Calle San Roque, Santa Cruz [near Calle Azcarraga].
+It was the legendary residence of the famous “Capitan Memo” Molo Agustin Paterno of Santa Cruz, Manila, who married three times: the first to Valeria Pineda, the second to Valeria’s cousin Carmina Devera Ignacio y Pineda, and the third to Carmina’s sister, Teodora Devera Ignacio y Pineda.
+One of Capitan Memo’s sons was the famous “ilustrado” Pedro Alejandro Paterno y Molo [actually "y Devera Ignacio," but Pedro preferred to use "y Molo" according to top historian Dr Ambeth Ocampo].
+The opulent European “Belle Epoque” style interiors of Capitan Memo’s magnificent Santa Cruz residence are immortalized in a series of photographs kept by the descendants.